annotation/text-fabric/docs/Server/Kernel.md

         such as tuples.
 They are sent within a single interprocess call, and fly swiftly through the connecting pipe.

+??? abstract "monitor()"
+    A utility function that spits out some information from the kernel to the outside work.
+    At this moment it is only used for debugging, but later it can be useful to monitor the kernel or manage it while it remains running.

 ??? abstract "header()"
     Calls the `header()` method of the app, which fetches all the stuff to create a header